 After participating in the Destinations for All World Summit on Accessible Tourism, I had the chance to take part in two days of guided tours around Brussels.
 The purpose of these intense days was to find out more about the accessibility of Brussels and its tourist attractions.

 Despite the fact that the charming European city is challenging for wheelchair users in many areas, there are definitely quite some accessible places to discover!
 So here is a list of 6 great wheelchair-accessible things to do in Brussels as well as tips on how to get around and where to stay!

 1. Grand Place

 Let’s begin with the most famous landmark of Brussels – the Grand Place.
 The impressive central square is surrounded by beautiful, historical buildings like the Town Hall and the King’s House (also Breadhouse).
 As you can see in the picture, there is cobblestone everywhere.
-It surely is a bumpy ride, but you definitely won’t regret visiting the picturesque Grand Place, which has been a UNESCO World Heritage Site since 1998.
+It is surely a bumpy ride, but you definitely won’t regret visiting the picturesque Grand Place, a UNESCO World Heritage Site since 1998.

 2. Manneken Pis

 It is just a very short stroll from Grand Place to the famous Manneken Pis sculpture (about 300 m).
-The very small bronze sculpture of a naked little boy urinating into the fountain’s basin is one of the most visited tourist sights of Brussels.
-To tell you the truth, I was pretty astonished when I saw how small the sculpture actually is.
+The tiny bronze sculpture of a naked little boy urinating into the fountain’s basin is one of Brussels’ most visited tourist sights.
+To tell you the truth, I was pretty astonished when I saw how small the sculpture actually is!
 We were lucky to see the Manneken Pis wearing a suit.
 Manneken Pis has a wardrobe of more than 900 costumes, and the statue is dressed up several times per week.
 Once the little Manneken Pis was even sitting in a wheelchair as a dedication to the Belgian Paralympic Committee.
-Most of the costumes can be seen at the Garderobe Manneken Pis Museum, which is unfortunately not wheelchair-accessible (10/2018).
+You can see most of the costumes at the Garderobe Manneken Pis Museum, which is unfortunately not wheelchair-accessible (10/2018).